 12. “I have chronic hives but I mainly get flair ups when I’m anxious, which happens to be most of the time I’m out in public.
 Normally I wear high shirts to avoid people seeing them.
 I took this picture and even though the hives aren’t the main focus of this picture it’s all I can see.” — Kalyn L.

 13. “This is my representation of anxiety and my longing for childhood whenever I get an attack.
 I never posted this because I thought no one would understand my drawing and they might ‘unfriend’ me because I fill up their newsfeed with ‘nonsense.’
 At least here [there] are people who will understand me entirely!” — Dieuwke L.

 14. “I’m dead scared of not appearing happy, so I overcompensate by smiling in all my photos, despite having a good or bad day.
 It’s like hiding behind a mask, [so] no one can truly see what’s really happening.” — Anna Y.

 15. “I lost it a few weeks ago and it has never been this bad.
 Usually when I start shaking and my head goes ‘crazy’ I bite my hand hard while taking deep breaths.
-This time it didn’t work, I kept biting and biting.
+This time it didn’t work.
 This was during work… I took this picture just because I never been that bad.
 I won’t post it because I don’t want questions.
 I don’t like the robot responses people give because they don’t understand.
 Sadly the only person who calmed the noise has left so the noise since doubled.” — Eric K.

 17. “I’m a Navy veteran and I have depression [and] anxiety.
 I pick my skin too!
 At times I can sleep a whole day [or] for over 36 hours.
 I’m trying new ways [to cope] and one is exercising like in my picture.” — Steven G.